EffectOrientedProgramming/book/Chapters/04_Configuration.md

 ## Step 1: Provide Dependencies

-We must provide all required dependencies to an effect before you can run it.
+We must provide all required dependencies to an Effect before you can run it.

 ```scala 3 mdoc:runzio
 import zio.*